epireve/um-research/project_plan.md

    - [x] Convert all profiles to follow the standard schema
    - [x] Implement automated schema validation
    - [x] Document schema evolution and versioning

+6. **Profile Merging and Enrichment**
+   - [x] Create a system for AI-assisted profile merging
+   - [x] Generate prompts for each supervisor profile
+   - [x] Use Gemini 2.5 Pro to merge extracted data
+   - [x] Validate merged profiles against the schema
+   - [x] Document the merging process and results

 ### Design Tasks (Dashboard Development Preparation)